Nithyashree-2022/Own-Mailing-App/README.md

 ->multiple recipients with attachments

+and/or HTML mail with all of the above four test cases.

-The above can be successfully achieved with the given code!
+The above can be successfully achieved with the given code-"Implementation of SMTP...."

+Further,the "Extended MyMail" file has the supports mailing pdfs and HTML mails too along with images and plain-text.

+It again supports both single and multiple recipients with an option to include the HTML mail.

+EmailMessage() is used to mail pdfs and HTML mails.

+MIMEMultipart was used in the first file to mail plain-text and image attachments.

+NOTE:

+While executing Extended MyMail on colab,the value error in streamlit can be ignored for we still get the desired mail just perfectly!!!